Children thrive on hope.

 Be Slavery Free releases a useful Chocolate Scorecard every year–surveying companies that make up to 90 percent of the global cocoa industry.
 The scorecard ranks chocolate companies like Cadbury, Nestle, Lindt and Ferrero based on their performance on human rights issues like child labour and providing a living income, as well as environmental issues such as climate, forestry, and use of chemicals.

-The 2023 scorecard will be released 29 March, and will give you the full picture you need for ethical Easter preparations.
-Keep an eye on our social media—Facebook and Instagram—where we’ll share this year’s scorecard as soon as it’s live
+The 2023 scorecard was released 28 March, and gives you the full picture you need for ethical Easter preparations.

 So, if you’re buying eggs this Easter, use the scorecard to choose chocolate brands that keep children safe from exploitation.
 Share it with your family, friends and church, so we can be better informed as Australian consumers.